Mokkapps/website/src/content/posts/2022/2022-02-15___building-a-vue-3-desktop-app-with-pinia-electron-and-quasar/index.md

 Now, we can create a new folder called `pinia` in `src`.

 [[warning]]
-| We cannot name this folder `store` as this named is reserved for the official Vuex integration.
+| We cannot name this folder `store` as this name is reserved for the official Vuex integration.

 A basic store could look like this: